Democratizing AI: Non-expert design of prediction tasks: Methods

-where $W$ is the total number of workers participating in learnability ranking tasks, and $\delta_{ij}=1$ if worker $i$ ranked problem $j$, and zero otherwise.
-The closer a problem's score is to $3$, the more the workers agree that target answers would be evenly split between true and false, and so we rank problems based on the absolute deviation from the middle score of 3.
+where $W$ is the total number of workers participating in learnability ranking tasks, and $\delta_{ij}=1$ if worker $i$ ranked task $j$, and zero otherwise.
+The closer a task's score is to $3$, the more the workers agree that target answers would be evenly split between true and false, and so we rank tasks based on the absolute deviation from the middle score of 3.
 While Eq.~\eqref{eqn:learnabilityranking} is specific to a 1--5 Likert scale variable, similar scores can be constructed for any ordinal variable.

-This learnability ranking task can be combined with a pairwise comparison methodology like the one described for importance ranking.
-In our case, we elected to perform a simpler one-problem task because learnability ranking only requires examining the target question and because workers are less likely to need a relative baseline here as much as they may with importance ranking, where a contrast effect between two problems is useful for judging subjective values such as importance.
-Due to time and budget constraints we also took $K=5$ for experiments using this ranking task.
+This perceived learnability ranking task can be combined with a pairwise comparison methodology like the one described for perceived importance ranking.
+In our case, we elected to perform a simpler one-task assignment because perceived learnability ranking from Eq.~\eqref{eqn:learnabilityranking} only requires examining the target question and because workers are less likely to need a relative baseline here as much as they may with perceived importance ranking, where a contrast effect between two tasks is useful for judging subjective values such as importance.
+Due to time and budget constraints we also took $K=5$ for experiments using this ranking phase.

+There are limitations of this approach to perceived learnability beyond focusing only on classifications.
+For one, soliciting this information does not address a potential lack of diversity in the $\mathbf{X}$ data, nor do we consider the perceived learnability of regressions.
+Likewise, it does not address myriad other issues that affect learnability, such as the capacity of the predictive model~\citep{vapnik2013nature,valiant1984theory}.
+See Sec.~\ref{sec:discussion} for further discussion.